Generic name: ticagrelor (tye KA grel or)

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have:

-nosebleed or other bleeding that will not stop;
+nosebleeds, or any bleeding that will not stop;

-coughing up blood or vomit that looks like coffee grounds;
+coughing up blood or vomit that looks like coffee grounds.